nvpro-samples/vk_mini_samples/samples/crash_aftermath/README.md

 ```

 The `.nv-gpudmp` file is the GPU crash dump.
 The `.json` file contains a human-readable summary.

+### If TDR crashes take several minutes

+Some development machines have the Windows TDR timeout overridden in the registry.
+On those systems the infinite-loop TDR tests still work, but Windows may wait up to 10 minutes before resetting the driver.
+Restore the default timeout before using this sample:

+1. Open **Registry Editor** as Administrator.
+2. Go to `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\GraphicsDrivers`.
+3. Look for `TdrDelay` and `TdrDdiDelay`.
+4. Delete those values to return to the Windows defaults, or set `TdrDelay` to `2` and `TdrDdiDelay` to `5` as decimal `REG_DWORD` values.
+5. Reboot Windows so the graphics driver picks up the change.

 ### 2. Open the dump in Nsight Graphics